UniversityOfHelsinkiCS/fuksilaiterekisteri/README.md

 * Näkee listan laitteen omaavista opiskelijoista, joilla on lainaehto rikkeitä
 * Pystyy lähettämään valituille opiskelijoille massasähköpostia
 * Pystyy muuttamaan perintätapausten tilaa manuaalisesti

-## Below are the relevant fuksilaiterekisteri information
-- The project is split into 2 parts: client and server while index.js in root works as the main file.
-The project contains no database dependant parts.
-- ApiConnection is a custom redux middleware that is used in most toska software.
-It is used to simplify redux usage by wrapping axios.
-- You can see redux example using apiConnection in client/components/MessageComponent.
-- Clone the repo, install node and run `npm install` to get started!
-	- `npm start` To start the project in production mode use this command.
-It builds the client and then the server.
-	- `npm run dev` To start the project in development mode use this command.
-It will start the server in hotloading mode.
-	- `npm run lint` To clean all the little style flaws around your code.
-	- `npm run stats` To create statistics on how big your project is.